berthelemy/consulting.berthelemy.net/collections/_drafts/2014-12-23-end-of-year-news.md

 The concepts of lean manufacturing and lean service delivery have been around for a while now.
 They have made a massive impact in those organisations which have adopted the whole philosophy (and not just the tools).

-Working with <a href="{{ site.url }}/2014/12/21/introducing-sean-buckland/" target="_blank">Sean Buckland</a>, a lean expert, I are exploring what lean looks like in the learning context.
+Working with <a href="{{ site.url }}/2014/12/21/introducing-sean-buckland/" target="_blank">Sean Buckland</a>, a lean expert, we are exploring what lean looks like in the learning context.
 What does it mean for design, administration and delivery?
 How do I maximise the effect of my efforts and minimise waste?

 If you&#8217;d like to explore this with us, please consider joining me on February 26th in Birmingham for our <a href="https://www.eventbrite.co.uk/e/lean-learning-masterclass-tickets-14661080687?ref=elink" target="_blank">Lean Learning masterclass</a>.